 The CAP theorem, also known as Brewer’s theorem after computer scientist Eric Brewer, states that it is impossible for a distributed computer system to simultaneously provide all three (C, A , P ) guarantees.

-I try to explain in basic way what are the meaning of each three term here.
+I try to explain in a basic way, what is the meaning of each three-term here.

 All client has same view of data irrespective of delete or update .